 Don’t install a smoke alarm in your kitchen.
 Smoke and heat from cooking (and the toaster) can activate the alarm.
 For the same reason smoke alarms shouldn’t be installed in the bathroom, or laundry either.

 What sort of smoke alarm should I install?

 We recommend you install long-life photoelectric type smoke alarms in your home.
 They may cost a little more but the benefits are significant.

-- They provide a minimum of 10 years smoke detection.
+- They provide a about 10 years smoke detection.

-- They remove the frustration of fixing the 'flat battery beep' at inconvenient times at 3 in the morning.
+- They remove the frustration of fixing the 'flat battery beep' at inconvenient times such as at 3 in the morning.

 - The cost of replacement batteries for standard alarms means the long-life one effectively pays for itself over its lifetime.

 - You don't have to climb ladders every year to replace batteries.

 But, at a minimum, you should install one standard long-life photoelectric type alarm in the hallway closest to the bedrooms.